IgniteUI/igniteui-docfx/en/components/tooltip.md

 ```

 #### Attach tooltip to target
-Now that we have both our target and tooltip defined, all that's left for us to do is assign the tooltip's reference to the igxTooltipTarget property of the target.
+Now that we have both our target and tooltip defined, all that's left for us to do is assign the tooltip's reference to the [`igxTooltipTarget`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html) selector of the target.

 ```html
 <!--simpleTooltip.component.html-->